Merkel challenger cracks whip after party chairman's criticism

 The SPD had high hopes of beating Merkel when it chose Steinbrueck last September and both Gabriel and former foreign minister Frank-Walker Steinmeier declined the candidacy.
 He was seen as an acerbic conservative voice in the left-leaning SPD who could woo less convinced voters away from Merkel.

 But his message has been clouded by mistakes.
-He became mired in a row over earning 1.25 million euros (1 million pounds) as an after-dinner speaker, and bungled an ensuing public debate.
+First he got mired in a row over earning 1.25 million euros (1 million pounds) as an after-dinner speaker and he bungled an ensuing public debate.

-Despite her strong lead, Merkel may still struggle to form a government if her allies, the liberal Free Democrats (FDP), fail to secure the 5 percent minimum for entry into parliament.
+Despite her strong lead, Merkel may still struggle to form a government if her allies, the liberal Free Democrats, fail to improve on ratings of five percent.
 She might then be forced to consider a coalition with the SPD like the one she led in 2005-09.

-FDP lead candidate Rainer Bruederle broke several bones in an accident on Friday, and a party spokesman said on Saturday it was unclear how this would affect his duties.